davedaku/PlexMetadataConfigurer/readme.md

 ```

 ### .plexmeta
-For complete control over the supported metadata, place a JSON text file named `.plexmeta` (no extension) in each season directory of your library, alongside the media files (technically these *can* be configured to be elsewhere).
+For complete control over the supported metadata, place a JSON text file named `.plexmeta.json` in each season directory of your library, alongside the media files.

+The file, and everything within it, are optional.
+Each episode is identified by `file` matching the local filename exactly.
+Seasons and episodes can each have a `title` and `summary` defined.

 See `SeasonPlexMeta.cs` in the project source for complete documentation.